Trivadis/plsql-cop-cli/validator-limitations.md

 This guideline was introduced in v4.0 and the check is not yet implemented.

-### [G-3185](https://trivadis.github.io/plsql-and-sql-coding-guidelines/v4.0/4-language-usage/3-dml-and-sql/1-general/g-3185/): Never use ROWNUM at the same query level as ORDER BY.

-This guideline was introduced in v4.0 and the check is not yet implemented.

-### [G-3195](https://trivadis.github.io/plsql-and-sql-coding-guidelines/v4.0/4-language-usage/3-dml-and-sql/1-general/g-3195/): Always use wildcards in a LIKE clause.

-This guideline was introduced in v4.0 and the check is not yet implemented.

 ### [G-3160](https://trivadis.github.io/plsql-and-sql-coding-guidelines/v4.0/4-language-usage/3-dml-and-sql/1-general/g-3160/): Avoid virtual columns to be visible.

 This check is not implemented.